Atlas975/Notes/Languages&Compilation/CompilerConstruction/Analysis/Literal_table.md

 t1 = y + #1     // #1 refers to the literal '5' from the literal table x = t1
 ```

+- In [[Three_address_code|TAC]], literals are referenced by their literal table identifier
+- Literals can be in any format eg numerical eg int, string or boolean